The University is accredited by the Higher Learning Commission.

 In addition to the University's regular admission process, there is a separate admission process for a student to be admitted as a music major.
 For further information, visit the School of Music.

-Note: In addition to the music liberal arts major (listed above), the School of Music offers a music minor and a general music teaching minor.
+Note: In addition to the music liberal arts major (listed above), the School of Music offers a music minor, a music industry studies minor, and a general music teaching minor.
 A certificate program is available in piano pedagogy.
 Also offered are a music major with concentrations in merchandising or business administration, a music composition major, a music education major, and a music performance major.

 Graduates of the Music Liberal Arts Program possess an increased enthusiasm for, a broadened knowledge of, a refined technique in, and a lifelong commitment to the art of music—and are prepared to pursue graduate study in music or other areas in the humanities.